wtrep/shopify-backend-challenge/kubernetes/README.md

 # Minikube

-You can also deploy the microservices on minikube to avoid GKE fees, but you will still need a Cloud SQL public database and a Cloud Storage Bucket.
+You can also deploy the microservices on minikube to avoid GKE fees, but you will still need a Cloud SQL public instance and a Cloud Storage Bucket.